 out again.
 Opting out in this way will not prevent you from receiving ads – it will just make the ads

 - Opting Out of “Cross-App” Advertising on Mobile Devices

 You can opt out of having your mobile advertising identifiers used for certain types of

 interest-based (also called “cross-app”) mobile behavioral advertising, by accessing the “settings” on

 your Apple or Android mobile device, as follows:

 - Apple Devices: If you have an Apple device, you can opt out of most app-based tracking for

-interest-based advertising by updating to iOS 6.0 or higher and setting Limit Ad Tracking to ‘ON.’
+interest-based advertising by setting Limit Ad Tracking to ‘ON.’

-You can do this by clicking on Settings -> General -> About -> Advertising and toggling Limit Ad
+You can do this by clicking on Settings -> Privacy -> Advertising and toggling Limit Ad